inesp/inesp.github.io/_posts/2025-04-17-how-to-make-code-self-document-itself.md

 Solution: Add an `assert` that expresses this relationship.
 The assert should fail, if the 2 "systems" become out of sync.

 Code example:

+We let users connect various providers (GitHub, Jira, ...) into our app, some are connected via OAuth, others via API keys.

 ```python
 # File constants.py